Professional Development Training – It’s all about the STICK

 That’s because there was no practice.

-Stick requires practice.
+Real stick requires practice.

 But not just practice.
 It requires assessed practice with the opportunity to improve the practice so it moves from awkward to skilled practice.
 Otherwise, practice integrates error.
 If you practice it wrong, the result is wrong.